Flagdev00x/Docs/the-fuse-chain/token-bridges/wrap-erc20-tokens-to-fusenet-and-unwrap-back-to-erc20.md

 ---
-description: Steps to transfer/wrap FLG20 tokens from Ethereum to Fusenet
+description: Steps to transfer/wrap FLG20 tokens from Ethereum to Flagnet
 ---

 # Bridge for FLG20 tokens